Murder of Audreanna Zimmerman: Brown

 On May 15, 2014, the Florida Supreme Court dismissed Tina Brown's appeal against her death sentence and murder conviction.
 On July 8, 2014, a second appeal by Brown to the Florida Supreme Court was also rejected.
 On December 1, 2014, the U.S. Supreme Court rejected Brown's appeal.

 In 2018, Brown filed another appeal.
-She argued that her original trial counsel was ineffective and added that Lee had more culpability in the crime, and some of the jurors should have been dismissed due to various alleged reasons they had for potential disqualification from jury selection.
+She argued that her original trial counsel was ineffective, added that Lee had more culpability in the crime, and stated that some of the jurors should have been dismissed for various reasons.

-On April 5, 2019, Circuit Judge Gary L. Bergosh denied the appeal of Brown and stated that Brown did not provide supporting evidence to prove her claims or how they would have impacted on the outcome of his trial.

-On August 27, 2020, Brown's third appeal to the Florida Supreme Court was dismissed.
+On April 5, 2019, Circuit Judge Gary L. Bergosh denied Brown's appeal and stated that Brown did not provide supporting evidence to prove her claims or how they would have impacted the outcome of his trial.
+On August 27, 2020, Brown's sixth appeal to the Florida Supreme Court was dismissed.

 By 2023, Brown filed a post-conviction motion, attempting to vacate her conviction and sentence.
-In the appeal, Brown's lawyers argued that a key witness against Brown, Corie Doyle, had lied on the witness stand at the behest of one of Brown's accomplices Heather Lee, and her disputed credibility raised doubts over the validity of her death sentence.
+In the appeal, Brown's lawyers argued that a key witness against Brown, Corie Doyle, had lied on the witness stand at the behest of one of Heather Lee, and her disputed credibility raised doubts over the validity of her death sentence.
 On May 10, 2024, Circuit Judge Gary Bergosh rejected Brown's appeal, ruling that the new evidence did not raise a reasonable doubt over the conviction of Brown.
+A further appeal to the Supreme Court of Florida was denied on July 16, 2026, affirming the sentence of death.

+On September 9, 2026, Brown filed another appeal to overturn her death sentence on the grounds that she was wrongfully condemned to die due to gender bias.

 Other developments and aftermath

 Brown's death row status

 By early 2017, Tina Brown was one of five women held on death row at the Lowell Correctional Institution in Florida.
 The other four were: Emilia Carr, Ana Maria Cardona, Margaret Allen and Tiffany Cole.
-In June of that same year, Carr's death sentence was commuted to life without parole following an evidential hearing over her case, and Cardona was similarly re-sentenced to life without parole in December 2017 after a third re-trial for the murder she was formerly condemned for.

 By March 2023, only Brown, Allen and Cole remained on death row, after the commutation of Cardona's and Carr's death sentences.
-Subsequently, in August 2023, Cole's death sentence was revoked and she was re-sentenced to life imprisonment without parole by the jury's majority decision of 10–2, leaving Allen and Brown the last two women under a death sentence in Florida.
+In August 2023, Cole's death sentence was revoked and she was re-sentenced to life imprisonment without parole by the jury's majority decision of 10–2, leaving Allen and Brown the last two women under a death sentence in Florida.

-On December 13, 2024, Brown's only companion on death row, Margaret Allen, died of natural causes at the age of 58 while on death row.
-Allen's death made Brown the sole remaining woman on Florida's death row awaiting her execution.

-As of 2025, Brown is still incarcerated on death row at the Lowell Correctional Institution.
+On December 13, 2024, the only other woman on death row, Margaret Allen, died of natural causes at the age of 58 while on death row.
+As of 2026, Brown is still on death row at the Lowell Correctional Institution.

 Status of Miller and Lee

-After her sentencing, Heather Lee is presently incarcerated at the Gadsden Correctional Facility.
+As of 2025, Lee is incarcerated at the Gadsden Correctional Facility.
 Her projected release date is September 2, 2031.

-Britnee Miller is currently serving her life sentence at the Lowell Correctional Institution as of 2025.
+Miller is serving her life sentence at the Lowell Correctional Institution as of 2025.